 The lighting source of the fiber optic has an illuminator box mounted on shore in a “dry area” where the light bulb is mounted inside it.

-Often the setup includes a rotating color wheel that the light shines through.
+Often the underwater lighting setup includes a rotating color wheel that the light shines through.
 As the color wheel rotates the light changes color.
 The light runs down the fiber optic cables which are in the water.

 No power is in the water.
-This makes changing a light bulb very easy, since the light bulb in not underwater but in the illuminator box located in a dry area on shore.
+This makes changing a light bulb very easy, since the light bulb in not underwater but in the illuminator box located in a dry pool area on shore.

 A fiber optic cables can be up to 80 feet long, and up to 18 fiber cables can be “powered” from one light bulb located in the illuminator box.